 By Guest Blogger Amy Whitlark

-Married 12 years, my husband and I have taken countless tent camping trips to national and state parks across North America.
+My husband and I have taken countless tent camping trips to national and state parks across North America.
 Then, enter the birth of three children in five years.
 Enough said.

 It took until this year for Michael to dare mention a month long camping trip out west with our kids, now ages 8, 6, and 2.
 In an even braver moment, he broke it to me, “We’re driving.”